Active Transportation Plan

 Project Overview and Goals

 The Pennsylvania Department of Transportation (PennDOT) developed its first Active Transportation Plan for Pennsylvania that outlines a vision and framework for improving conditions for walking and bicycling across Pennsylvania, most notably for those Pennsylvanians who walk and bicycle out of necessity rather than for leisure and recreation.
-The Master Plan will also identify and help prioritize strategies that increase the number of people walking and bicycling, while supporting safety and multimodal connectivity throughout the state.
+The Active Transportation Plan also identifies and helps prioritize strategies intended to increase the number of people walking and bicycling, while supporting safety and multimodal connectivity throughout the state.

-The Pennsylvania Bicycle and Pedestrian Master Plan will be developed during 2018 and completed by fall 2019.
+The Pennsylvania Active Transportation Plan was developed during 2018 and completed in late 2019.
 The public was engaged during the PennDOT Active Transportation Plan project through an online project survey and interactive webinars.

-Once completed, the Pennsylvania Bicycle and Pedestrian Master Plan will be a resource for Metropolitan Planning Organizations (MPOs), Rural Planning Organizations (RPOs), and Municipalities throughout Pennsylvania providing guidance to local governments as they develop and implement regional and local bicycle and pedestrian plans.
+The Pennsylvania Active Transportation Plan and companion documents serve as a resource for Metropolitan Planning Organizations (MPOs), Rural Planning Organizations (RPOs), and Municipalities throughout Pennsylvania providing guidance to local governments as they develop and implement regional and local bicycle and pedestrian plans.

 Additional goals of the Pennsylvania Active Transportation Plan goals included:

 - Develop goals, objectives, and performance measures for biking and walking;